 To assess the relative uncertainty of the ERA-20C drift predictions in a more general sense (than only for the target period), we performed a basic assessment of mean predicted position error.
-Positions predicted by applying ERA-20C near-surface winds to virtual ice floes were reconstructed for the period 18 January 1915 until 21 November 1915, during which Endurance was beset and drifting in the ice pack.
+Positions predicted by applying ERA-20C near-surface winds to virtual ice floes were reconstructed for the period 18 January until 21 November 1915, during which Endurance was beset and drifting in the ice pack.
 The error is an average for the periods between positional fixes made by Worsley.
-The drift of virtual ice floes (defined by the navigational fixes) is simulated according to the method described in Section 2.4.2, using by ERA-20C winds, and wind factors and turning angles as used in simulation Cases 1-3.
-After sensitivity testing, these were decided to be:
+The drift of virtual ice floes (defined by the navigational fixes) is simulated according to the method described in Sect.
+2.4.2, by using ERA-20C winds and wind factors and turning angles as used in simulation Cases 1-3.
+After sensitivity testing, these were decided to be as follows:

-Case 1: wind factor 1.75 %, turning angle 0°

-Case 2: wind factor 1.85, turning angle 17.5°

-Case 3: wind factor 2.5%, turning angle -25°

-where a negative turning angle implies a deviation to the left of the wind.
+- Case 1 with a wind factor of 1.75 % and turning angle of 0° , - Case 2 with a wind factor of 1.85 % and turning angle of 17.5°, - Case 3 with a wind factor of 2.5 % and turning angle of -25° , where a negative turning angle implies a deviation to the left of the wind.
 Whenever a position update from Worsley's log becomes available, the end position is automatically corrected, such that the initial position for the next drift step is Worsley's most recent fix.
 Mean error is computed as the mean of the distances between the end position from the forecast and the corresponding end positions available in Worsley's log.
 Figure 3 shows the histogram of all position errors for the period during which Endurance was beset and drifting in the pack ice.
-For Cases 1, 2 and 3 (representing different wind factor/turning angle combinations), mean position differences (i.e., the distance between simulated positions and Worsley's fixes) were 13.4, 14.0 and 15.4 km respectively.
-Median position differences were 10.7, 11.0 and 12.0 km respectively).
+For Cases 1, 2, and 3 (representing different wind factor/turning angle combinations), mean position differences (i.e. the distance between simulated positions and Worsley's fixes) were 13.4, 14.0, and 15.4 km, respectively.
+Median position differences were 10.7, 11.0, and 12.0 km, respectively.
 Case 1 produces the lowest mean and median differences, though the cases produce generally similar error distributions.